SeLite/SeLite.github.io/SeleniumIDE.md

 Selenese commands accept up to two parameters: Target and Value.

 * Target is often a locator (an expression that identifies an element).
 The whole target can also be a Javascript expression (for `getEval`).
 * One or multiple parts of Target or Value can be Javascript expressions, each enclosed within back ticks \`...\`.
 A few variations of back tick notation exist.
-See [EnhancedSyntax](EnhancedSyntax).
+See [EnhancedSelenese](EnhancedSelenese).
 * If Target is a locator, Value is usually the expected or new value, which is compared or entered into element identified by Target.
 Value can also be a name of a stored variable, or something else.
 * [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Element Locators](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#locators) is handy (if you installed Selenium IDE, see it offline in Firefox at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#locators_).